QuarkNerd/blog/bmacdonald/_posts/2018-02-27-2018-02-27-passive-security-testing-while-you-manually-test.md

 ### Results
 The _Alerts_ tab will display all of the issues that the passive scanner detected while you were running your manual tests.
 ![alerts]({{site.baseurl}}/bmacdonald/assets/Alert.jpg)
 The alerts will be displayed in a tree structure grouped by Alert Type, and will show the number found along with the URL they occurred on.
+These will vary depending on your application but can include:
+ - X-Frame-Options Header Scanner
+ - Session ID in URL Rewrite
+ - Cookie Without Secure Flag
+ - Private IP Disclosure
 You can click on these to get advice from Zap on how to address them, and then discuss your findings within your team.

 ### Extend
 There is a lot more you can do with this approach: